Mvycas/DeathInFrontOfUs/Blog/Post_05.md

 - Arrow indicator
 - UI panels

+The focus was set on finishing the game loop, so to make the game have some sort of state - if the player dies, the system should eventually stop the game (Time.timeScale = 0) and show certain UI.

 ## Zombie AI

-This time the focus were on finishing the game loop, so to make the game have some sort of state so if the player dies, for example, the system would eventually stop the game (Time.timeScale = 0) and show certain UI.
-The zombie Ai system has been developed with a help of Unity Course.
+The zombie Ai system has been developed after completing Unity AI Course (Link in sources).
-(Link in sources) That was a great help in developing AI that I could say is a decent one. (still not a very smart one :))
+That was a great help in developing AI that I could mark as a decent one. (still not a very smart one :))

 The AI behavior for zombies is managed by finite state machine (FSM).